BurcutDragos/A-gesture-controlled-music-player-project-implementing-interactive-controls-with-Python-and-OpenCV/README.md

 Start the application by running: python music_player.py

 ## Usage Instructions:
 * <b>Activate Gesture Control:</b> Click the "Enable Gesture Control" button to start controlling the player with gestures.
 The camera will automatically activate to recognize hand gestures.
+A demo video showing gesture interaction with this app will coming soon.
 * <b>Gesture Controls:</b>
-    * Show a "Thumb Up" gesture to repeat the current song.
-    * Make a "Victory" sign to stop the current song.
+    * <b>Play/Pause:</b> Start or pause the current song with a "Play" or "Pause" gesture.
+    * <b>Next/Previous:</b> Skip to the next or previous track using "Next" or "Previous" hand gestures.
+    * <b>Volume Up/Down:</b> Raise or lower volume with "Volume Up" or "Volume Down" gestures.
+    * <b>Repeat and Stop:</b> Easily repeat the current song or stop playback using "Repeat" (Thumb Up sign) and "Stop" (Victory sign) hand gestures.
+    * <b>Exit:</b> The "Rock and Roll" gesture will close the application.
     * <b>Note:</b> To use gesture control effectively, maintain proper lighting and adjust hand positions as needed for accurate recognition.

 ## Project Structure: